CBIIT-CGBB/gcMECM/README.md

 functions, which could used to build better prediction models of clinical response and survival. gcMECM also provides informative visualization functionality of mutual exclusivity and network.

+For future visualization and clustering analysis, the packages, ([NCIRASPathway](https://github.com/CBIIT-CGR/NCIRASPathway), [OmicPath](https://github.com/CBIIT-CGR/OmicPath) and [GCluster](https://github.com/CBIIT-CGR/GCluster)), could be used.

 # Introduction

 ### Mutation and pathway data